Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 Skin and hair products

-Many people spend significantly on moisturisers, conditioners, and eczema treatments that partly compensate for chlorinated water
+Money spent on moisturisers, conditioners and eczema treatments that partly compensate for chlorinated water

-Filtered shower water reduces the need for these products for many households
+Filtered shower water reduces the need for these for many households

 Jug filter cartridges